SamuelIVX/SamuelIVX/README.md

 ![](https://github.com/SamuelIVX/SamuelIVX/blob/main/GIF.gif)
 ## Samuel Hernandez Balderas
 <p> Hi there👋🏽!
 I am Samuel Hernandez Balderas, a a Computer Science major at the College of Staten Island.
-I am passionate about software development and full-stack development.
+I am passionate about software engineering and full-stack development.
 When I am not glued to my computer all day, you can find me building pc's, reading manga, playing videogames, or self-learning code!

 - 🔭 I’m currently working on **Full-Stack Web Applications**
 - 🤝 I'm looking to **collaborate!**